 How to get into the position

-Starting from standing position at the top of your mat, turn to the right and step your feet apart by 3.5 to 4 feet with your arms outstretched parallel to the floor; palms down.
+Starting from standing position at the top of your mat, turn to the right and step your feet apart by 3.5 to 4 feet (whatever feels comfortable) with your arms outstretched parallel to the floor; palms down.
 Turn your left foot in by about 45 degrees and your right foot out to 90 degrees.

 Align the right heel with the left heel (however, if you are a beginner then it can help to have your feet waist width apart to assist with your balance).
 Then turn your right thigh outward and place your right palm on your lower back.
 Finally, twist your torso to take your left hand to your right foot (or ankle or shin or knee to begin with) and roll your upper shoulder to extend your right arm above the shoulder.
 Fix your vision point on the raised hand.

 Do not look at the floor coming into the position as that will affect your alignment.
 Also, be careful not to put too much weight on the lower palm or else your hip will collapse, and proper alignment compromised.